Jervell and Lange-Nielsen Syndrome

 It is possible that the main title of the report Jervell and Lange-Nielsen Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-Jervell and Lange-Nielsen syndrome is a rare inherited disorder characterized by deafness present at birth (congenital) occurring in association with abnormalities affecting the electrical system of the heart.
-The severity of cardiac symptoms associated with Jervell and Lange-Nielsen syndrome varies from case to case.
+Jervell and Lange-Nielsen syndrome (JLNS) is a rare inherited disorder characterized by deafness present at birth (congenital) occurring in association with abnormalities affecting the electrical system of the heart.
+The severity of cardiac symptoms associated with JLNS varies from case to case.
 Some individuals may have no apparent symptoms (asymptomatic); others may develop abnormally increased heartbeats (tachyarrhythmias) resulting in episodes of unconsciousness (syncope), cardiac arrest, and potentially sudden death.
-Physical activity, excitement or stress may trigger the onset of these symptoms.
-Jervell and Lange-Nielsen syndrome is usually detected during early childhood and is inherited as an autosomal recessive trait.
+Physical activity, excitement, fright, or stress may trigger the onset of these symptoms.
+Fainting during the aforementioned activities is also a classic sign of JLNS.
+JLNS is usually detected during early childhood and is inherited as an autosomal recessive genetic disorder.
+More than half of the untreated cases of JLNS result in death before the age of 15.

 International Long QT Syndrome Registry